+1.3.1 IdenTrust

+Policy

+Management

+Authority

-1.3.1IdenTrust Policy Management AuthorityThe IdenTrust PMA oversees the adoption, administration of this CP with CAs, RAs, Certificate Status Authorities, and other PKI Participants.The IdenTrust PMA shall be responsible to approve the cross-
+The IdenTrust PMA oversees the adoption, administration of this CP with CAs, RAs, Certificate Status Authorities, and other PKI Participants.
 The IdenTrust PMA shall be responsible to approve the cross-certification of other policies to this IGC CP.

+1.3.1.1 Certification Authority

-1.3.2 Certification A Certification Authority ("CA") is an Organization that attests to the Authority binding between an identity and cryptographic Key Pair.
+A Certification Authority ("CA") is an Organization that attests to the binding between an identity and cryptographic Key Pair.
 CA functions primarily consist of the following: